novlan1/press-ui/src/packages/press-dialog/README.en-US.md

 ### Props

-When calling DialogPlus through components, the following props are supported:
+When calling `Dialog` through components, the following props are supported:

 | Parameter                | Description                                                                                                                                                                                      | Type                                        | Default   |
 | ------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ------------------------------------------- | --------- |